2014–2016 Croatian war veterans protest: The protest

 On March 1, left-wing movement Occupy Croatia announced organising a new counter-protest because veterans in Savska 66: "endorsed the members of ultra-right Authentic Croatian Party of Rights in their tent", who were previously banned by Croatian police from parading on ban Jelačić Square and Ante Starčević's grave.
-Tent protest leader Glogoški responded to that by stating that; "Anyone is welcome to their tent" and that they only "greeted the A-HSP members, who came to give them support".
+Tent protest leader Glogoški responded by stating that; "Anyone is welcome to their tent" and that they only "greeted the A-HSP members, who came to give them support".